BenMillar-York/Individual-Project/README.md

 This concept was decided upon as regardless of the specific simulation chosen it will be required to dynamically draw content on a canvas.

 # Changlog
+## [0.7.1] - 2022/10/09
+- Fixed issue with misaligned summation menu
+- Fixed issue with no default selected for wave 2 direction
+- Moved waveform image
 ## [0.7.0] - 2022/10/09
 ### Added
 - Merged argand diagrams into one,